csiro-data-school/sql-intro/_episodes/05-calc.md

 > |DR-3 |
 > |MSK-4|
 >
-> Some major site identifiers (i.e. the letter codes) are two letters long and some are three.
+> In the Site table, some of the major site identifiers (i.e. the letter codes) are two letters long and some are three.
+> If we wanted to identify only the unique sites (ie, the unique letter codes), how could we achieve this?
 > The "in string" function `instr(X, Y)`
-> returns the 1-based index of the first occurrence of string Y in string X,
+> returns the position of the first occurrence of string Y in string X, using a 1-based index,
-> or 0 if Y does not exist in X.
+> or 0 if Y does not exist in X:
+> ~~~
+> SELECT site, instr(site, '-') FROM Visited;
+> ~~~
+> {: .sql}
+>
 > The substring function `substr(X, I, [L])`
 > returns the substring of X starting at index I, with an optional length L.
+>
 > Use these two functions to produce a list of unique major site identifiers.
-> (For this data,
-> the list should contain only "DR" and "MSK").
+> (For this data, the list should contain only "DR" and "MSK").
 >
 > > ## Solution
 > > ```